The Ballad of Songbirds and Snakes: Plot

-Coriolanus reports for officer training but is taken to the Capitol, where he meets Gaul, who arranges a pardon for him and gives him a place at the university; Sejanus's parents make him their heir, unaware that he betrayed their son.
-Later, in the epilogue, Coriolanus visits Dean Highbottom, who reveals his guilt surrounding the Games' creation, as it was a drunken idea which Coriolanus's father Crassus took seriously, before drinking a vial of morphling, unaware that Coriolanus had poisoned it.
-As Gamemaker, Coriolanus introduces the Victor's Village and rewards winning districts each year with money and food.
-This ultimately incentivizes the Games for both districts and the Capitol, thus beginning his rise to power.
+Coriolanus reports for officer training but is taken to the Capitol, where he meets Dr. Gaul.
+She arranges a pardon for him and gives him a place in the Capitol university, revealing that she took advantage of Coriolanus's tenure as a Peacekeeper to persuade him into accepting her cynical and cruel views on humanity and governance.
+Sejanus's parents make him the heir to their family fortune, unaware that he betrayed their son.
+Coriolanus visits Dean Highbottom, who reveals that his hatred for the Snow family comes from his crushing guilt regarding the Hunger Games' creation.
+The Games were a drunken idea of his that Coriolanus's father, Crassus, took seriously and proposed to Dr. Gaul against Highbottom's wishes.
+Highbottom dies after drinking a vial of morphling, unaware that Coriolanus had poisoned it.
+Becoming a Gamemaker, Coriolanus introduces new reforms such as the Victor's Village and rewards winning districts each year with money and food.
+This ultimately increases investment and interest in the Games for both the districts and the Capitol, thus beginning his rise to power.